MakechTec/tezcatl/documentation/cli-usage.md

 Tezcatl use commands created by the current preset and the current template.
 But in general the following are the three types of arguments passed.

-By default Tezcatl has the [tezcatl-preset-default](https://github.com/MakechTec/tezcatl/documentation/presets.md) behavior.
+By default Tezcatl has the [tezcatl-preset-default](https://github.com/MakechTec/tezcatl/blob/master/documentation/presets.md)behavior.

 ### Flags ###